-When you pay Time-of-use (TOU) prices, the price depends on when you use electricity.
-As prices vary according to the time of day and season, you can manage your electricity costs by shifting your usage to lower price periods when possible.
+With TOU and ULO, the price depends on when you use electricity.
+This means you can help manage your electricity costs by shifting your usage to lower price periods when possible.

-Off-peak, when demand for electricity is lowest.
+Off-peak, when demand for electricity is generally lower.
 Ontario households use the majority of their electricity – nearly two thirds of it – during off-peak hours.

 Mid-peak, when demand for electricity is moderate.
 These periods are during the daytime, but not the busiest times of day.

-On-peak, when demand is highest.
-These are the busiest times of day – generally when people are cooking, starting up their computers and running heaters or air conditioners.
+On-peak, when demand for electricity is generally higher.
+These are the busiest times of day – typically when people are cooking, starting up their computers and running heaters or air conditioners.

 If you want to continue paying TOU prices, you don’t need to do anything.

-Do you pay TOU or Tiered prices for your electricity?
+What electricity price plan are you on?
 If you’re unsure, take a look at the Electricity line of your bill.
-Most residential and small business customers in Ontario pay TOU prices.
+Most residential customers in Ontario pay TOU prices.

 How much electricity do you use in a month?
 If you’re unsure, take a look at the Electricity line on your bill.
 You might also want to look at the historical usage graph on your bill, which shows your average daily usage over the past 12-month period.